sigstore/docs/content/en/logging/verify-release.md

 > multi step process.
 We will also deep dive a fair amount here, as its a good opporuntity to pull the covers aside
 > and see how this all works.

-Rekor releases are currently signed and verified using Fulcio OpenID connect based on short lived signing certificates.
+Rekor releases are currently signed and verified using Fulcio OpenID Connect based on short lived signing certificates.

 Rekor release signing artifacts are also stored within the public Rekor instance.